 Interestingly enough – did you know that as of December 2018 there were 630 brands of pet foods and treats in the US alone?
 Specifically, pet foods and treats amounted to just under $40 BILLION U.S. dollars.

-With those kinds of choices – how do you choose what’s best for your exotic longhair or exotic shorthair cat or kitten?
+With those kinds of choices – how do you choose what’s best for your Exotic Shorthair Kitten or Persian Kitten (Exotic Shorthair)?
 Do you listen to tv advertisements?
 Do you search internet ads that are almost always sponsored by pet food companies to tout their products as the best and their competition’s products as inferior?
 Do you buy what your vet has at his clinic?
 Do you think that the most expensive brands equal quality?
 Conversely, do you think the cheaper brands equal inferiority?
 Are you swayed by product packaging?

-Exotic Longhair & Exotic Shorthair cats are people too
+Exotic Shorthair Kittens & Persians are people too

-Just like people – different exotic longhair and exotic shorthair cats have different tastes and needs.
+Just like people – different Exotic Shorthair kittens and Persian kittens (or Exotic Shorthairs) have different tastes and needs.
 Some cats are dealing with food allergies, some are aging, and (like me) need to supplement their diets to stay healthy.
 The sizes of kibble also vary.
 I’ve got one old gentleman cat that we dearly love.
 We give him more soft foods than the younger cats and he maintains his health and his weight.
 Soft is easier on his old tender gums and teeth.